HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 cd "path_to_dataset"
 ```

 At this point we recommend to exploit parallelization of the underlying code by changing an environment variable to be equal to the number of cores in your computer.
-Let `num_cores' be the number of cores.
+Let `num_cores` be the number of cores.
 You can run the following line

 ```
 $env:JULIA_NUM_THREADS=4